drtc/openrefine-ckan/README.md

 *   Currently the upload uses CKAN API [create_resource](http://docs.ckan.org/en/latest/api/#ckan.logic.action.create.resource_create) action.
 By defualt this will timeout for large files after 30 secs.
 In order to fix this; use [datastore api](http://docs.ckan.org/en/ckan-2.2/datastore.html), split data into chunks and upload chunks via datastore api.
 *   Better documentation.
 *   Code clean-up
+*   We should test and fix problems with other OpenRefine and CKAN versions.
+*   Feel free to contribute